 Custom WordPress Taxonomy feature was introduced hoping that it will help users create some kind of groups just like regular WordPress category or tags.
-Custom taxonomies gives control over personalizing the blog to great extend.
-Now users can create meaningful taxonomies that suits the subject.
+Custom taxonomies give control over personalizing the blog to a great extent.
+Now users can create meaningful taxonomies that suit the subject.

 When I tried to create projects by using the taxonomies, I just had a problem, and that was with using taxonomies in URLs.
 I found that WordPress does support the feature that helps in custom taxonomies in queries, but as I tried and tested, I couldn’t use them in Permalink settings just like we use

 /%category%/%postname%/.
 So I created this plugin.